vknabel/lithia/README.md

 # <img src="./assets/lithia.png" width="50"> Lithia Programming Language

-Lithia is an experimental functional programming language with an implicit but strong and dynamic type system.
+Lithia is an experimental functional programming language.
-Lithia is designed around a few core concepts in mind all language features contribute to.

-- Composition instead inheritance
-- Predictability
-- Readability
+It tries to combine a dynamic but strong type system with great tooling support in mind into a simple programming language.
+Every feature needs to contribute to these goals.

 ## Is Lithia for you?

-No, unless you want to play around with new language concepts for local non-production projects with a proof of concept programming language.
-I’d be happy to hear your feedback!
+Lithia is not the next programming language to build your next big project with.
+If you like to learn, play around, [discuss](https://github.com/vknabel/lithia/discussions), design and eventually contribute to a new programming language, Lithia might be a great fit for you.
+I'd be really happy to hear your feedback!
+The goal is to create an ecosystem with great tooling support for Lithia.

+If you search a production ready language, Lithia is not for you.

 ### Roadmap